sagemath/sagewiki_to_gh-2022-10-10/days57.md

  * todo
    * better datastructure for permutations
    * include Charles's code into Sage
-   * implementat a datastructure for translation surfaces ?
+   * datastructure for translation surfaces

 === Tensors on free modules ===